Table of Contents

 TSH (Thyroid Stimulating Hormone)

-TSH is usually the first marker an NHS GP will check.
-As explained above, it is the messenger from the brain.
-While it is an excellent "early warning system," relying on TSH alone can sometimes miss the finer details of how your thyroid is performing at a cellular level.
+TSH is the messenger from the brain and usually the first marker checked.
+While it is an excellent "early warning system," relying on it alone can miss finer details of cellular performance.
 See our dedicated TSH test for a focused single-marker option.

 Free T4 (Thyroxine)